peterkmurphy/toytracks/design.md

 * **Delivery**: how does the seller get the toy to the buyer?
 Does ToT provide its own shipping and handling?
 What if the seller doesn’t deliver the toy?
 Or what if the toy arrives broken?
 * **Reputation**: can buyers and sellers have their reputation up-voted and down-voted by other users?
 * **Reporting and Abuse**: what if ToT users engage in abusive or offensive behavior?
 How do other users complain?
 Toys on Tracks is a website for *toys* - dolls, trinkets, games, teddy bears and other items - but not a website for the ***toys*** which one finds at "Adult" shops and Sexpos.
 Some users may not get the difference.
 Some may deliberately ignore it.
+They need to be taught not to do that sort of thing.

-User Stories
+## User Stories

-There are several templates available for user stories, but the most common one is:
+I am providing user stories for the features I am delivering in the project (rather than the “nice-to-have” features such as “Delivery” and “Reputation”).
+As much as possible, I decided to express user stories using the following template:

-As a <type of user>, I want <some goal or objective> [so that <benefit, value>]
+As a *type of user*, I want *some goal or objective* [so that *some benefit or value accrues*].

 Where the “so that” clause is optional.
-I have attempted to group user stories into epics.
-I have also supplied acceptance criteria for user stories.
+All user stories are grouped into epics.

-The user stories I have provided are only for the features I am delivering and presenting in the next week.
-I have not provided user stories for the “nice-to-have” features such as “Delivery” and “Reputation”.
-As a user I want to supply information about myself so that other users know who I am.
+### As a user I want to supply information about myself so that other users know who I am.

 1. As a user, I want to register using my email address.
 2. As a user, I want to choose my own password.
 3. As a user, I want to give myself a unique identifier – a name – so that others can identity me on the site, and I can identify them in turn.
 This may or may not be my legal name; it is my own choice to share it with others.